fac25/abby-abdulla-karwan-lisa-server/README.md

 - [x] The ability to add posts to the page.
 - [x] The ability to delete posts from the page.
 - [x] The ability for the user to like a post.
-- [ ] Make sure the page is accessible all users.
+- [x] Make sure the page is accessible to all users.

 ## Run the tests